zerothabhishek/preview-experiments/rants.md

 ## TODO-

 ### v0.1
-- preview_tag or f.preview for views
+- Y preview_tag or f.preview for views
 - preview actions as parameters
-- separate class to hold parameters and other data (model name, controller name)
+- Y separate class to hold parameters and other data (model name, controller name)
 - patch url/path helpers to not raise exceptions when object id is nil

 ### v0.2